jsamrei/slate/source/quickstart/apps.html.markdown

 result_stream = app.source "web_pages"
 ```

 In this case, the `source` pulls rows from the relation `web_pages`, with the columns `url` and `html`.
-The resulting stream object can then be used to define the next component.
+The resulting stream object can then be used to define the next operation.

 ## Each